freeCodeCamp/arcade-mode/README.md

 > I'm receiving `package not found` errors on `npm install`.
 How can I fix this?

 Try removing the `node_modules` directory, then `npm install` again.
 If this does not work, remove both `node_modules` and `package-lock.json` and try `npm install` again.

+> I'm having trouble installing node-canvas.
+How do I fix this?

+`node-canvas` may require some prerequisites.
+Refer to its [npm page](https://www.npmjs.com/package/canvas) for more details.